Command-line interface#

 Specify filing units#

 First, you can easily create with a text editor a CSV-formatted file containing several filing units whose experience under your tax reform is of interest to you.
 Much of the public discussion of tax reforms is of this type: how is this family or that family affected by a reform; how do they fare under different reforms; etc. The test conducted to check the tc installation has left one such file.
-It is called test.csv and contains two filing units with only wage and salary income: a lower income family and a higher income family.
+It is called test.csv and contains two filing units: a lower income family and a higher income family.
 You can use this test.csv file as tc input to analyze your tax reforms.
 Before creating your own input files be sure to read the short set of guidelines that appear after this list of two choices.
 Some people pursue this approach using a statistical pacakge like R or Stata, in which case the tc CLI program can be invoked from within the statistical package.
 There may be a need (especially on Windows) to add to the system PATH in order to do this.

 Input-File-Preparation Guidelines